Pittsburgh to Las Vegas trains

 There is one daily train from Pittsburgh to Las Vegas.
-Traveling by train from Pittsburgh to Las Vegas usually takes around 56 hours and 47 minutes, but the fastest Amtrak train can make the trip in 54 hours and 1 minute.
+Traveling by train from Pittsburgh to Las Vegas usually takes around 54 hours and 11 minutes, but some trains might arrive slightly earlier or later than scheduled.

 |Distance||1915 mi (3082 km)|

 Price trends for trains from Pittsburgh to Las Vegas

 Which train should you take from Pittsburgh to Las Vegas?

 Amtrak is the one and only train line which connects Pittsburgh to Las Vegas.
 Furthermore, there is only one train per day, so you will have to plan your travel around this limited availability.
 On the other hand, you won't have to spend a ton of time comparing a bunch of possible options.

 |Amtrak||1||2d 6h 11m||$582.26|

 Amtrak is the largest passenger railroad service in America, offering daily intercity trains to hundreds of destinations across the contiguous United States, as well as several cities in Canada.
 Every Amtrak train comes equipped with comfortable seats with extra legroom, as well as several four-seat areas with tables in the middle.
 In addition, each car has a freshly cleaned restroom, free WiFi and power outlets at every seat.
 There are also snack bars where you can purchase drinks or food during your journey.
 On average, there are 1 Amtrak trains from Pittsburgh to Las Vegas every day, as well as 1 trips on the weekends, with prices starting from $431.